MKAM12/RDPTale/README.md

 ./RDPTale -AbsPath <Path to all evtx logs>
 ```

-Note: it will export all logs in seperate files to the same path.
+Note: it will export all logs in separate files to the same path.